 ABN: 93 293 642 361

 ARB Number: 7150

 Find An Architect Profile

-Christopher Polly is a registered architect who was educated at the University of New South Wales, graduating in 1997 with Class 1 Honours, the Australian Institute of Architects NSW Chapter Prize and the Frank Fox Memorial Prize for his thesis on the urban design of Battery Park City in New York.
+Christopher Polly is a registered architect who was educated at the University of New South Wales, graduating in 1997 with Class 1 Honours, the Australian Institute of Architects NSW Chapter Prize (best in state) and the Frank Fox Memorial Prize for his thesis on the urban design of Battery Park City in New York.